CoronApp-project/socialdistancing-ionic/README.md

-# coronapp
+# Social Distancing
-Ionic Web app to increase social awareness on COVID-19 recommendations in an easy manner.
+Ionic Web app to increase awareness of Social Distancing in an easy manner.
-Make the virus more "tangible" and "visual".
+Make it more "tangible" and "visual".

-Gamification solution to combat the virus with technology in a viral way.
+Gamification solution to promote Social Distancing.